praveek/launch.en/help/launch-reference/publishing/hosts/self-hosting-libraries.md

 # Self-hosting libraries

-Everything you do in Launch has the ultimate goal of producing a set of files to control the behavior of your application at run-time.
+Everything you do in Adobe Experience Platform Launch has the ultimate goal of producing a set of files to control the behavior of your application at run-time.
 This set of files is called a [build](../builds.md).

 Builds need to be hosted somewhere so client devices can retrieve them at run-time as needed.

-Launch can either manage the hosting of these files for you or you can do it yourself.
+Platform Launch can either manage the hosting of these files for you or you can do it yourself.

 ## Managed by Adobe {#managed-by-adobe}